SvenMichaelKlose/tunix/src/bin/lisp/README.md

 would make the CDR of a compressed cons immutable and add an extra check to each operation. env.lisp:(fn eql (a b)

+# Interpreter internals

+Random notes by now to keep things cleared up.

+## The evaluator

+The evaluator spans not only the code in file 'eval.c'.
+It includes anything that affects control flow like ?, AND and OR.

+## Breaking evalutation on errors

+Global 'char has\_error' contains the code of the recently issued error and serves as a flag to the evaluator that the current evaluation failed and the REPL should be called for an alternative expression.
+Therefore the evaluator checks 'has\_error' whenever a result from an evaluation is expected.